-- (b) be provided sufficient time allowing for all meals, and a break of at least one hour for the main meal of the day; - (c) be provided a fifteen-minute rest period as soon as possible following each two hours of continuous work.
+- 44. (1) Seafarers under the age of eighteen years shall: - (a) not work more than eight hours per day and forty hours per week; - be provided sufficient time allowing for all meals, and (b) a break of at least one hour for the main meal of the dav: - (c) be provided a fifteen-minute rest period as soon as possible following each two hours of continuous work.